corranmac/SesameFlow/README.md

 ##  Status: Early Development

 SesameFlow is still evolving.
-You might run into broken features, missing components, or placeholder logic as a result, it is not yet ready for use in production for literature reviews — but it’s a great time to get involved!
+You might run into broken features, missing components, or placeholder logic. **As a result, it is not yet ready for use in production for literature reviews** — but it’s a great time give feedback and get involved!

 View a hosted toy demo here: https://sesameflow.pages.dev/